josephcslater/array_to_latex/README.md

-# Convert numpy/scipy arrays to LaTeX arrays
+# Convert Numpy/Scipy arrays to formatted LaTeX arrays

-`to_array`  ith built-in string formatting.
+`to_latex` converts a Numpy/Scipy array to a LaTeX array including python (c) style formating of the result.

+The default is to print the result, but perhaps having it return a string represention would be useful for someone else in the future.